 The beverage industry is evolving at great speed, perhaps now more than ever wine needs change.
 Spend enough time on Twitter and you may be fooled into thinking a small number of people have all the answers.
-Whilst the wine intelligentsia act out what Freud called the narcissism of small differences, consumers make their own spending decisions.
-UK spending on alcohol is on the rise; however, despite this, wine volume sales fell in 2019 by 7.4% year on year.
-Whilst a select bunch spars between one another, they do agree broadly on what IS important for consumers; they must be educated at all costs, low-intervention winemaking is of utmost importance and heavy bottles must be ousted.
-Consumer sentiment could not be further from the truth.
+Whilse the wine intelligentsia are lost in the weeds, debating SO2, bottle weights and online influencers, consumers make their own spending decisions.
+UK spending on alcohol is on the rise; however, wine volume sales fell in 2019 by 7.4% year on year.
+Though this select few battle bitterly on a range of topics, they do agree broadly on what IS important for consumers; they must be educated at all costs, low-intervention winemaking is of the utmost importance and heavy bottles must be ousted.
+The general consumer sentiment could not be further from the truth.
 But don’t fear, canned wine has the answers …

 ‘I want wine in a can to be over, it’s just wrong’ tweets author and natural wine advocate, Alice Feiring.
 Whilst I have great respect for Alice I fear she may have become the voice she once so vehemently denounced.
 This kind of out-of-touch thinking is not rare, the voices of prominent thinkers propagate like wildfire, and have fast become a deceptive narrative.
 116 likes and 18 retweets later, let’s look at where the wine intelligentsia has got it all wrong.